timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 If you encounter the `Parameter ScheduleExpression is not valid` error message, have a look at the [cron expression examples in the EventBridge docs](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html#eb-cron-expressions).

-Grant the necessary permissions for the Lambda function.
+Grant the necessary permissions for the Lambda function:
 ```bash
 aws lambda add-permission --function-name <FUNCTION_NAME> \
 --statement-id my-scheduled-event --action 'lambda:InvokeFunction' \